 It reputedly catches more Atlantic salmon than any river in the European Union and has been a favourite with anglers since the 17th century.
 Record books from the 1800’s show the numbers of fish being taken from the river numbering in their tens of thousands.

 Locally created ties such as Greenwell’s Glory and Jock Scott, together with scores of other colourful characters are cast across the Tweed’s bountiful, if moody, waters by thousands of fly fishers over the course of the season – one of the longest, running from Feb 1 to November 30.

-Today the river is the source of very big business indeed and you could find yourself rubbing shoulders with some high profile fishing fans.
-Royalty and celebrities such as game show host Chris Tarrant, cricketer Ian Botham and the actor Geoffrey Palmer are Tweed regulars.
+Today the river is the source of very big business indeed and you could find yourself rubbing shoulders with some high profile fishing fans from royalty to sporting stars and celebrities.

 In Scotland fishing permits can range from £30 to £1,000 a day and stretches of the Tweed are among the most sought after.
 In October at the Junction Pool, where the Teviot joins big brother Tweed just outside Kelso, it can cost up to £30,000 a week for five rods to fish.

 That’s serious money for serious players who are prepared to travel from all over the world to put their skills to the test on the Tweed.